-Rather than supporting Bovill's case for a relationship between architecture and its surroundings, the results for Bovill's original images of Sea Ranch suggest a significant difference between the fractal dimensions of the images.
-The new results provided in this paper, of an additional elevation and the associated coastline, are marginally more supportive of Bovill's proposition but still not convincing.
+Rather than supporting Bovill's case for a relationship between architecture and its surroundings, the results for Bovill's original images of Sea Ranch suggest a significant difference between the fractal dimensions of the images of the buildings and of their settings.
+The new results provided in this paper, of an additional elevation and the associated coastline, are marginally more supportive of Bovill's proposition but are still not convincing.